sylwiavargas/ruby-dictionary-cli/readme.md

 Clone this project into your local machine and follow the instructions below.
 - Install the gems required for the guide: `bundle install`
-- To start, run the following command from you project folder: `ruby bin/run.rb`
+- To start, run the following command from you project folder: `ruby bin/run.rb` ⭐️ If you like the idea, please give this repo a star! ⭐️

 ## Built with
 - `colorize` - enabling text coloring